ICAMS/Kanapy/README.md

 # Dependencies

-For Linux/Mac OS, Kanapy requires a working C/C++ compiler on your machine.
-The gcc toolchain will work well.
-For Windows, Kanapy is installed as a pre-built distribution (.whl file).
-In either case, the lightweight header-only library pybind11 is used to create Python bindings for the code written in C++.
-The C++ function will be complied by linking the Eigen library (present in the directory *kanapy/libs/*).
-CMake builds this extension.

 Kanapy's texture module requires [MATLAB](https://www.mathworks.com/products/matlab.html) to be installed on your machine.
 Make sure to use MATLAB v2015a and above.
 The module uses a local version of [MTEX](https://mtex-toolbox.github.io/) contained in *kanapy/libs* and does not interfere with other installations of MTEX.